-Social media like Facebook, Instagram, Twitter and other platforms provides a free, easy way for your chapter to reach more and new audiences, grow awareness of your work and attract and invite new members and volunteers.
-It can also help you connect with different members, especially those younger than the typical TU demographic.
+Social media like Facebook, Instagram, Twitter and other platforms provide a free, easy way for your chapter to reach more and new audiences, grow awareness of your work and attract and invite new members and volunteers.
+It can also help you connect with different folks, especially those younger than the typical TU demographic.

 There are many great online trainings available on the mechanics of setting up your chapter’s Facebook page or Instagram account, and your Volunteer Operations Staff is always here to help you get started with a social media policy to guide your team’s efforts.